 A moderate level of hardness in water is not harmful for human health, but if the hardness is highly present in water, it may result in dyspepsia and constipation.
 Goitre is caused due to the presence of magnesium limestone in the drinking water.
 One of the major cause of dyspepsia, constipation and headache is iron salt.
 Lead salt are also dangerous in nature as they cause colic, paralysis, kidney diseases and death.
 These symptoms occur if the amount of lead in drinking water exceeds one-tenth grain per gallon.

 Cholera is a disease, whose germs are only conveyed through water.
-It is one of the most dangerous disease caused by polluted water.
+It is one of the most dangerous diseases caused by polluted water.
 Cholera is caused by cholerae bacterium, also known as vibrio cholera.
 Water sources are contaminated with the cholera bacterium where raw sewage connects with public water systems.
 The bacteria can also be easily found in remote water and on coasts.
 Typhoid fever is also traced to be caused by cholera bacterium in number of instances.

 There was a case at Over Darwen in the year 1874, when a drain pipe containing the excreta of a typhoid patient was blocked and the contents got into the main pipe of the water supply.
 As a result of this bizarre, 2035 cases were reported out of a population of 22,000 of typhoid fever and 104 deaths.
 In Bangor, 1882, there was an epidemic of typhoid fever, which affected 540 people out of a population of 10,000 out of, which 42 people died.
 Again, it was caused by the excreta of a typhoid patient getting into the main water supply, which discharged into the river supplying the town with water.